As I Lay Dying: Plot summary

 The book is narrated by 15 different characters over 59 chapters.
 It is the story of the death of Addie Bundren and her poor, rural family's quest to honor her wish to be buried in her hometown of Jefferson, Mississippi, as well as the motives—noble or selfish—they show on the journey.

 In the novel's opening chapters, Addie is alive but in ill health.
 She expects to die soon and sits at a window watching as her firstborn child, Cash, builds her coffin.
 Anse, Addie's husband, waits on the porch, while their daughter, Dewey Dell, fans her mother in the July heat.
 The night after Addie dies, a heavy rainstorm sets in; rivers rise and wash out bridges that the family will need to cross to get to Jefferson.
+It is after Addie’s death that the youngest, Vardaman, famously declares that his mother is a fish in an attempt to rationalize the loss.

 The family's trek by wagon begins, with Addie's non-embalmed body in the coffin.
 Along the way, Anse and the five children encounter various difficulties.
 Stubborn Anse frequently rejects any offers of assistance, including meals or lodging, so at times the family goes hungry and sleeps in barns.
 At other times he refuses to accept loans from people, claiming he wishes to "be beholden to no man", thus manipulating the would-be lender into giving him charity as a gift not to be repaid.